-Robert’s Aussie Business Baromoter web log is his own personal diary record of relevant news stories to help keep up-to-date with the key happenings around the world that give us hints about the health of global economies.
+Robert’s Aussie Sharemarket Barometer web log is his own personal diary record of relevant news stories to help keep up-to-date with the key happenings around the world that give us hints about the health of global economies.

-To keep up to date with key business and financial news, Robert reads the Australian Financial Review newspaper daily, and The Age (Monday to Friday).
+To keep up to date with relevant information Robert reads the Australian Financial Review newspaper daily, and The Age (Monday to Friday).
 He captures the headline, and the first paragraph or two, of key news stories, and posts them into this web log with relevant key words.
 This reference library of searchable news snippets has built up into a journal that gives clues about the global business and financial world – with particular reference for Australian investors.

 If you like this material and want to share it with others,